Oregon: Sports

 Oregon is home to three major professional sports teams: the Portland Trail Blazers of the NBA, the Portland Thorns FC of the NWSL and the Portland Timbers of MLS.
+In 2026, a fourth major professional team, the Portland Fire of the WBNA, will begin play in the state.

 Until 2011, the only major professional sports team in Oregon was the Portland Trail Blazers of the National Basketball Association.
-From the 1970s to the 1990s, the Blazers were one of the most successful teams in the NBA in terms of both win–loss record and attendance.
-In the early 21st century, the team's popularity declined due to personnel and financial issues, but revived after the departure of controversial players and the acquisition of new players such as Brandon Roy and LaMarcus Aldridge, and still later Damian Lillard.
+From the 1970s to the 1990s, the Blazers were one of the most successful teams in the NBA in terms of both win–loss record and attendance, including winning the 1977 NBA Finals behind star Bill Walton and reaching the 1992 NBA Finals with star Clyde Drexler.
+In the early 21st century, the team's popularity declined due to personnel and financial issues (an era when the team was derisively referred to as the Jail Blazers), but it was revived after the departure of controversial players and the acquisition of new stars such as Brandon Roy, LaMarcus Aldridge, and Damian Lillard.
 The Blazers play in the Moda Center in Portland's Lloyd District, which also is home to the Portland Winterhawks of the junior Western Hockey League.

 The Portland Timbers play at Providence Park, just west of downtown Portland.
 The Timbers have a strong following, with the team regularly selling out its games.
 The Timbers repurposed the formerly multi-use stadium into a soccer-specific stadium in fall 2010, increasing the seating in the process.
 The Timbers operate Portland Thorns FC, a women's soccer team that has played in the National Women's Soccer League since the league's first season in 2013.
-The Thorns, who also play at Providence Park, have won two league championships, in the inaugural 2013 season and also in 2017, and have been by far the NWSL's attendance leader in each of the league's seasons.
+The Thorns, who also play at Providence Park, have won three league championships: in the inaugural 2013 season, in 2017, and in 2022.
+The team has been by far the NWSL's attendance leader in each of the league's seasons.

-Eugene and Hillsboro have minor-league baseball teams: the Eugene Emeralds and the Hillsboro Hops both play in the High-A High-A West.
+Eugene and Hillsboro have minor-league baseball teams: the Eugene Emeralds and the Hillsboro Hops both play in the High-A Northwest League.
 Portland has had minor-league baseball teams in the past, including the Portland Beavers and Portland Rockies, who played most recently at Providence Park when it was known as PGE Park.
 Salem also previously had a Class A Short Season Northwest League team, the Salem-Keizer Volcanoes that was not included in the 2021 Minor League Baseball reorganization.
 The Volcanoes ownership later formed the amateur Mavericks Independent Baseball League, which is fully based in Salem.

 The Oregon State Beavers and the University of Oregon Ducks football teams of the Pac-12 Conference meet annually in the Oregon–Oregon State football rivalry.
 Both schools have had recent success in other sports as well: Oregon State won back-to-back college baseball championships in 2006 and 2007, winning a third in 2018; and the University of Oregon won back-to-back NCAA men's cross country championships in 2007 and 2008.